amatov/InstantaneousFlowTracker/ENVIRONMENT.md

 # Environment / Requirements

-This is legacy MATLAB + C/C++ research code developed and tested primarily on Windows between roughly 2003 and 2013.
+This is legacy Matlab + C/C++ research code developed and tested primarily on Windows between roughly 2003 and 2013.
 There is no automated build or dependency-management system (no `requirements.txt` / package manager) -- this file lists what you need to install and set up yourself.

-## MATLAB
+## Matlab

-- The code was developed against MATLAB releases from the 2000s-2010s era (exact version not recorded).
-Functions using `find`, `struct`, `imread`, `imshow`, `hist`, `uigetfile`, and `inputdlg` are used throughout, so any reasonably recent MATLAB with the **Image Processing Toolbox** should be able to load the `.m` files, though some syntax may trigger deprecation warnings on modern MATLAB releases.
+- The code was developed against Matlab releases from the 2000s-2010s era (exact version not recorded).
+Functions using `find`, `struct`, `imread`, `imshow`, `hist`, `uigetfile`, and `inputdlg` are used throughout, so any reasonably recent Matlab with the **Image Processing Toolbox** should be able to load the `.m` files, though some syntax may trigger deprecation warnings on modern Matlab releases.
 - No `.mlx`/live-script files; everything is plain `.m` script/function
   files.